amitgoswami1027/capstone-microservicesproject/README.md

   ##### Importing my personal registered domain name "amit-goswami.com" a Zone File from GODADDY.com and cofiguring ROUTE53:
           * https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/resource-record-sets-creating-import.html

-* Steps4 : S3 bucket to store the cluster state: We just need to create an S3 bucket which kops will use to save the cluster’s state files.
+* Step6 : Create an S3 bucket : S3 bucket to store the cluster state: We just need to create an S3 bucket which kops will use to save the cluster’s state files.
 I’ve called my bucket like a subdomain, state.app.amit-goswami.com
-* Steo5 : Creating the Kubernetes cluster
+* Step7 : Creating the Kubernetes cluster using KOPS (Create kubernetes cluster definitions on S3 bucket)
+          * Existing VPC and Internet Gateway will be re-used : Use kops create cluster with the --subnets argument for your existing
+            subnets:
+          * Create ssh key to login into servers. #ssh-keygen -f .ssh/id_rsa

+          ```
+           export KOPS_STATE_STORE=s3://state.app.amit-goswami.com
+           export CLUSTER_NAME=capstone.amit-goswami.com
+           export VPC_ID=vpc-01a5884a775b4a474 # replace with your VPC id
+           export NETWORK_CIDR=10.0.0.0/16 # replace with the cidr for the VPC ${VPC_ID}
+           export SUBNET_ID=subnet-0b683542993fc8e8a # replace with your subnet id
+           export SUBNET_CIDR=10.0.1.0/24 # replace with your subnet CIDR
+           export SUBNET_IDS=subnet-0c6468c90331aa4dd,subnet-0b683542993fc8e8a # replace with your comma separated subnet ids

+           kops create cluster --zones=us-east-1a,us-east-1c --name=${CLUSTER_NAME} --vpc=${VPC_ID} --subnets=${SUBNET_IDS} --master-count 3 --master-size=m3.medium --node-count 2 --node-size=t2.medium --ssh-public-key=~/.ssh/id_rsa.pub --dns-zone=amit-goswami.com --dns private --yes

+          ```
+ * Step8 : Create kubernetes cluser : kops update cluster capstone.amit-goswami.com --yes
+ * Step9 : Validate the cluster : kops validate cluster --state "s3://state.app.amit-goswami.com" --name capstone.amit-goswami.com
+          * validate cluster: kops validate cluster
+          * list nodes: kubectl get nodes --show-labels
+          * ssh to the master: ssh -i ~/.ssh/id_rsa admin@api.capstone.amit-goswami.com
+          * the admin user is specific to Debian.
+If not using Debian please use the appropriate user based on your OS.
+          * read about installing addons at: https://github.com/kubernetes/kops/blob/master/docs/operations/addons.md.
+ * Step10 : To list nodes : kubectl get nodes

 #### Deploying a Kubernetes Cluster with Amazon EKS
 * Step0 : You will need to make sure you have the following components installed and set up before you start with Amazon EKS: